Lebanese Fried Cauliflower

 To achieve the ultimate crispy texture, golden color, and great flavor, deep frying is best.
 You can use a deep fryer or a deep pot.
 Frying evenly cooks the cauliflower and ensures that all sides of the cauliflower get that delicious golden brown color.

-Use the fried cauliflower as a filling for a pita wrap, including trimmings of the tahini sauce, turnip pickles and other pickles, fresh mint, cucumbers, you name it.
+You can even use the fried cauliflower as a filling for a pita wrap, including drizzles of the tahini sauce, turnip pickles, and other pickles, fresh mint, sumac onions or pickled onions, and cucumbers, you name it.

-Consider presenting your fried cauliflower on a baking sheet with a squeeze of lemon juice and some lemon wedges for an extra pop of color and flavor.
+Or, enjoy it as an appetizer or snack at your next gathering.
+It makes a great vegetarian alternative to heavier dishes like baked chicken wings.
+Consider presenting your fried cauliflower on a baking sheet with a squeeze of lemon juice and some lemon wedges for an extra pop of fun, color, and flavor.

 Storage Tips

-If you happen to have any leftover fried cauliflower, you can store leftovers in the refrigerator for up to 3 days.
-They won’t return to their fresh, just-fried state, but they will still be delicious. the best way to reheat and refresh the cauliflower is in a hot frying pan with a little olive oil over medium-high heat to help restore that crispy texture.
-You can also warm them up in the oven or even eat them cold.
+If you happen to have any leftover fried cauliflower, you can store it in the refrigerator for up to 3 days.
+The cauliflower won’t return to its fresh, just-fried state, but will still be delicious.

 Allow the fried cauliflower to cool down to room temperature before storing.
 Place the cooled cauliflower in an airtight container lined with paper towels to absorb any excess moisture, which helps prevent sogginess.